 Here is our Cleaning and Disinfection Protocol for Non-Enveloped Virus: DOWNLOAD PDF >

-Avian Influenza is an enveloped virus (easily inactivated by chemical disinfection).
-In the US, in accordance to the EPA based on available scientific information, a product currently registered against a strain of Influenza A virus will be effective against other influenza A virus strains on hard, non-porous surfaces.
-Our US AHP products have claims against several strains of Influenza A including Avian Influenza.
+Avian Influenza viruses are enveloped viruses, meaning that they are easily inactivated by chemical disinfection.
+In the US, in accordance with the EPA based on available scientific information, a product currently registered against a strain of Avian Influenza A virus is expected to also be effective against other strains of this virus on hard, non-porous surfaces.

 Equine Influenza is an enveloped virus (easily inactivated by chemical disinfection).
 In the US, in accordance to the EPA based on available scientific information, a product currently registered against a strain of Influenza A virus will be effective against other influenza A virus strains on hard, non-porous surfaces.
 Our US AHP products have claims against several strains of Influenza A therefore we would expect excellent efficacy against Equine Influenza.